-- 11.1 The times listed below are general curfew times.
+- 18. 1 The times listed below are general curfew times.
 Certain circumstances (such as work schedules and Church attendance) may warrant special curfew exceptions for some students.
-These exceptions must be approved by your respective Dean. - 11.
-2 Being Back on Campus: Students must be on campus and in their respective dorm by and no later than 9:55 p.m.
-Saturday - Thursday and 10:55 pm on Friday.
+These exceptions must_be approved by your respective Dean. - 18.
+2 Being Back on Campus: Students must be on campus and in their respective dorm by and no later than 10:00 pm Saturday Thursday and 11:00 pm on Friday.
 Students are not allowed out on campus before 6:00 am unless they have permission from their Dean or dorm supervisor.